moleary135/zendesk-challenge/README.md

 Integer - a valid integer

-Array - match if any of the array values matches the input value
+Array - matches if any of the array values matches the input value

 Examples